olekaspt/SA_Assignment04/README.md

 # SA_Assignment04

+Goal of this is to practive making libraries, splitting apart existing librries, making a unit test, setting up a fixture, and finally making a mock using GMock.

 0) Read this assignment all the way through and make your estimate on amount of work for your over-arching assignment.

-1) Refactor the repo https://github.com/olekaspt/LibraryRefactor to go from one mega library, called BlobLibrary into several libraries.
+1) Refactor the repo https://github.com/olekaspt/LibraryRefactor to go from one mega library, called BlobLibrary into at least three libraries.

+Notes:
 * Somethings worth pointing out, I didn't put library exports on all classes, as the blob library doesn't need it.
 But if we break this up, we may need to add them (you have been warned).
+* At the end of the assignment BlobLibrary shoudl be deleted as it won't be needed.
 * All library exports should go into their own seperate header file (see BlobExports.h) and should be named appropiately.
+* I'd highly suggest starting by splitting one library out one at a time, starting at the top UI, or bottom (core\system)
 * MyApplication1 and MyApplication2 do entirely different things with different classes and functionality.
 * Business Intelligence is a utilty home grown, and uses some classes needed in Core.

+Final state
 * You should make at least three libraries at a minimum. (core\system, application, and User Interface).
 But that said feel free to make more.
 * In addition, I want you to make a UnitTest library as well.
 I want you to test the combineString method I made.
 I want three tests that will test all three code blocks.
 I also want you to use a test fixture for the two strings to pass in (this is not the greatest use).
 But in the Setup assign the values to these static values.
-And in the TearDown set the values to the empty.
+And in the TearDown set the values to the empty.  (see https://learn.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference?view=vs-2022#Initialize_and_cleanup)

-(REPORT) Describe your new library structure?  (hint you can make a graph using VS as I showed during class).
+(REPORT) Describe your new library structure and graph it.  (hint you can make a graph using VS as I showed during class).
 Defend your opinion on breakup.

 2) Make a copy of repo https://github.com/olekaspt/GmockExamples